LilliDarling/GrowingMe/docs/journal.md

 Bugs: 500 internal server error when creating a post with a unknown category.
 Still creates the post which I don't want.

 Resources: Current code.

+### 10/24/2024

+Over the past couple of days, I worked on:

+* Frontend initialization
+* Finished out the backend
+* Cleaned up the codebase for backend

+Thoughts: I haven't updated the journals as much as I would like but most of what I have done has been on a smaller scale.
+I have spent some time researching into how to keep the codebase fairly clean without having to separate the web, ios, and android out too much on the frontend.
+I was originally told to look into React-Native Expo and after some trial and error, ultimately decided that it was more complicated compared to just using React-Native and installing the library for the web.
+Since I am working on web first over the mobile apps, I wanted something that would be a lot more conducive to deploy with AWS when it comes time as well as be able to expand into the mobile app space shortly after without having to raise the cost too high.
+Expo seemed like a good option initially, but they were set up more for working on a Mac while I am on a PC and I also didn't want to install extra apps without having spent time in React-Native first.

+Bugs: Haven't been able to build the docker containers yet to test the connections since I have been working at a high trafficked area on public wifi.

+Resources: documentation, stackoverflow, claude,